wigy/chronicles_of_grunt/README.md

 ## Tasks

-### Task: `usage`

-This task is recommended default.
-It displays configured tasks that are available for developer.

-### Task: `info`

-List summary of all existing application files according to the configuration.

-### Task: `libs`

-After all requirements are installed with `npm install --save`, this task can be used to copy all needed files from `node_modules` to the `lib` directory of the project root.

-### Task: `index`

-Based on the configuration, this builds a list of CSS and Javascript files and updates configured index-files to include all requirements.

-### Task: `verify`

-Run syntax checker for project files.
-Alternatively `verify:js` can be used to verify Javascript code and `verify:css` can be used to verify CSS.

-### Task: `dist`

-Build functional minimized application into `dist` directory.
-Alternatively you can build uncompressed version with `dist:debug`.

-### Task: `version`:*version*

-This task can be used to change the version of the current code base.
-The version numbers supported have format *x.y.z* for public release or *x.y.z-beta* for development release.
-The change is made to the `packages.json` file.
-If *version* is not given, then the current version is given.

-### Task: `todo`

-Display all remaining TODO-entries found from the source code.
-Additional argument `todo:die` causes the script end with an error, if any TODO-entries are found.

-### Task: `test`

-Run all unit-tests defined.
-Optional arguments are matched against test file names and if given, only files containing arguments as substrings are selected for running.

-### Task: `release`

-Run all checks for code and then update README.md file and the version.
-You can disable some checks by adding them as separate arguments each: `verify`, `todo`, `files`, `test`.
-It is also possible to disable two other standard steps `dist` and `docs`.

-### Task: `docs`

-Build API-documentation to `docs`-directory using *JSDoc*.

 ### Task: `auto`

 Listen for file changes and automatically run tasks based on the files that have been